kajal-bajpayi/Analysis-Bot/README.md

 ### Features
 **Data Processing:** Reads and processes financial data from CSV files.

 **Growth Calculation:** Calculates the growth percentage of key financial metrics, such as:
 --> Revenue Growth
 --> Net Income Growth
 --> Assets Growth
 --> Cash Flow from Operations Growth

-**Financial Insights:** The bot can provide financial summaries and year-over-year growth rates for Apple, Microsoft, and Tesla.
+**Financial Insights:** The bot can provide financial summaries and year-over-year growth rates

 **Chatbot Interface:** The user interacts with the chatbot to ask specific financial queries, including:
 --> Total Revenue
 --> Net Income